 Stick your clean tree branches in the middle of the foam.

-Attach some of the cards to the branches of the trees.
-To do this tape a bit of ribbon onto each card.
+Tape a bit of ribbon onto each card.
 You want to tape in the middle of the ribbon so you can tie the ends to the branches.
 Leave the cards in the envelopes so your gift recipient has something to open.

 Tie the cards to the branches of your card tree.